bbottema/simple-java-mail/README.md

 - [#39](https://github.com/bbottema/simple-java-mail/issues/39): simplified and renamed packages to reflect the domain name of the new website: [simplejavamail.org](http://www.simplejavamail.org)
 - [#38](https://github.com/bbottema/simple-java-mail/issues/38): added support for anonymous proxy
 - [#38](https://github.com/bbottema/simple-java-mail/issues/38): **added support for authenticated proxy**

+NOTE: All packages have been renamed to "org.simplejavamail.(..)".

 v3.1.1